 For Rector Prof. Ada Pellert, the annual meeting on campus and the subsequent reception was once again an absolute highlight of the year, and not without good reason.
 “This is where you come into contact with particularly interesting people,” she said, complimenting the crowd and inviting them to network.
 “What you bring to the table is impressive.
 It’s inspiring.”

-The FernUniversität has been involved in the Deutschlandstipendium since 2012, this year beating all records with more scholarships awarded than ever before.
+The FernUniversität has participated in the Deutschlandstipendium programme since 2012, this year beating all records with more scholarships awarded than ever before.
 Of the 41 students on the books, most accepted the two-day invitation to Hagen.
 “You have distinguished yourselves through your outstanding achievements and commitment to your studies and deserve to be recognised for your successes and future opportunities,” said Pellert during the welcoming speech.

 A case in point